-The Fresh Fruit and Vegetable Inspection Program assures buyers and sellers of this highly perishable product that commodities are graded and packed to conform to established USDA standards.
-Shipping point inspections at the point of origin determine the quality and grade of Missouri grown produce.
+The Fresh Fruit and Vegetable Inspection Program assures buyers and sellers of this highly perishable product that commodities are graded and packed to conform to established U.S. Department of Agriculture (USDA) standards.
+Shipping point inspections at the point of origin determine the quality and grade of Missouri-grown produce.
 Terminal market inspections confirm quality and grade of produce received by Missouri wholesale purchasers for distribution to retail outlets.
-Both types of inspections are provided upon request and at the expense of growers, shippers, or wholesale purchasers.
-The program is a State/USDA Agricultural Marketing Service cooperative effort.
+Both types of inspections are provided upon request and at the expense of growers, shippers or wholesale purchasers.
+The program is a state/USDA Agricultural Marketing Service cooperative effort.